Home Artists Posts Import Register

 “Who is Yami?”
 Haruna said, having yet to meet the former assassin.

-“I thought she was Emiya's subordinate or disciple of some kind like those old martial arts movies…”
+“I thought she was Emiya's disciple, like in those old martial arts movies…”

 Peke chimed in, “I told you, Lala-sama.
 There is something very wrong with that man.”